 We are the leader in gunshot detection solutions that help law enforcement officials and security personnel deter and prevent gun violence.
-We offer our software solutions on a SaaS-based subscription model to customers around the world with current customers located in the United States, Puerto Rico, the U.S. Virgin Islands and South Africa.
+We offer our software solutions on a SaaS-based subscription model to customers around the world with current customers located in the United States and South Africa.
 Our public safety solution, ShotSpotter Flex, is deployed in urban, high-crime areas to help deter gun violence by accurately detecting and locating gunshots and sending near real-time alerts to law enforcement.
 Our security solutions, SST SecureCampus and ShotSpotter SiteSecure, are designed to help law enforcement and security personnel serving universities, corporate campuses and key infrastructure or transportation centers mitigate risk and enhance security by notifying authorities and first responders of an active-shooter event almost immediately.